 Since the 7-day silent meditation retreat, I have struggled to incorporate meditation into my daily routine.

-I have managed to find more time for sleep; my alarm is delayed to 6 instead of 5 am.
+I have managed to find more time for sleep; my alarm is delayed to 6 instead of 5.
 Sometimes later, to the annoyance of Mr. BuLL.
-I take a nap during my lunch break at work, to the surprise of my coworkers, who find a body sprawled on the floor.
+I take a nap during my lunch break at work, to the surprise of my coworkers, who frequently find a body sprawled on the floor.
 Sleep has been overriding everything else, including morning yoga and afternoon meditation.
 Rest does make everything better, from the cranky coworker to the cranky woman in my head.